Financing & Scholarships

 The VET TEC program was designed by the federal government and is offered by the Department of Veterans Affairs (VA), and it’s all about getting veterans transitioned into the tech world as quickly as possible.
 It can be used alone, or in conjunction with the GI Bill®, to augment what’s available to you and cover things like housing or the full cost of your tuition.

 In order to qualify for the VET TEC program, a veteran only needs one day of their GI Bill® benefits available, and they must apply for a VET TEC Certificate of Eligibility (COE) to be approved for the program.
-One of the requirements of the program is that you have to find relevant employment (as defined by the VA) within six months of graduation.
+One of the requirements of the program is that you must seek and find relevant employment (as defined by the VA) within six months of graduation.

 At Code Fellows, funding from the VET TEC program can be used to cover tuition for either a Certificate of Cybersecurity Engineering or Certificate of Software Development.
-These certificates total 720 hours including lectures, lab, coworking and collaborative projects.
+These certificates total 750 hours including lectures, lab, co-working and collaborative projects. *Courses can be taken online or in-person for the Daytime schedule only.

 Learn More